zelisinho/anypoint-examples/datamapper-with-flowreflookup/README.md

 #### Create the Example Application ####

-1. Create the example application in Mule Studio, using the **DataMapper with FlowRefLookup** template. *Do not run the application*.
+1. Open the Example project in Anypoint Studio from [Anypoint Exchange](http://www.mulesoft.org/documentation/display/current/The+Library). *Do not run the application*.
 1. Log in to your Salesforce account.
 From your account menu (your account is labeled with your name), select **Setup**.
 1. In the left navigation bar, under the **Personal Setup** heading, click to expand the **My Personal Information** folder.
 1. Click **Reset My Security Token**.
 Salesforce resets the token and emails you the new one.